lambrospetrou/oxford-msc/plain-text/ch-dist-sys-hypercube.md

 #### Algorithms

-In this section we present the algorithms behind bit serialization using HyperCube _filtering_.
+In this section we present the algorithms behind bit serialization using HyperCube.

 Recall, that HyperCube shuffling hashes the value in each _hashed attribute_ and based on these hashed values sends the whole tuple to the nodes that have their multi-dimensional IDs matching the hashed values, attribute-wise (the hashed value of a column has to match the node's dimension ID on that column).